Palace of Justice, Brussels

 The Palace of Justice of Brussels (Note: Palais de Justice de Bruxelles /fr/; Justitiepaleis van Brussel /nl-BE/.) or Law Courts of Brussels (Note: Cour de Justice de Bruxelles; Rechtbank van Brussel.) is a courthouse in Brussels, Belgium.
 It is the country's most important court building, seat of the judicial arrondissement of Brussels, as well as of several courts and tribunals, including the Court of Cassation (Belgian supreme court), the Court of Assizes (highest criminal court), the Court of Appeal of Brussels (appellate court), the Tribunal of First Instance of Brussels (general jurisdiction), and the Bar Association of Brussels.

 Designed by the architect Joseph Poelaert, in an eclectic style of Greco-Roman inspiration, to replace an older courthouse, the current building was erected between 1866 and 1883.
 With a ground surface of 26006 m2, the edifice is reputed to be the largest constructed in the 19th century and remains one of the largest of its kind.
 The total cost of the construction, land, and furnishings approximated 50 million Belgian francs.
 (Note: This amount is roughly equivalent to € million in when taking into account inflation.)
 The building suffered heavy damage during World War II, when the cupola was destroyed and later rebuilt higher than the original.
-The structure has been under renovation since 1984 and scaffolding from that era still hangs on the building, though it is set to come down by 2030.
+The structure has been under renovation since 1984 and scaffolding from that era still hangs on the building, though it is set to come down by 2035.

 The Palace of Justice is located on the Place Poelaert/Poelaertplein in the Marolles/Marollen district (southern part of Brussels' city centre).
-A notable landmark of Brussels, this site is served by Louise/Louiza metro station (on lines 2 and 6 of the Brussels Metro), as well as the homonymous tram stop (on lines 8 and 92).
-From the lower part of town, it is also possible to take the public Poelaert Elevators up to the square.
+The square is also connected to the lower town by the Poelaert Elevators.